The Schoolbox Project

 ** A schoolhouse- the space allows for organization and structure of instruction based on division of age and languages spoken.
 Regular, daily and weekly volunteer teachers provide language and other lessons, always through a lens of gentle, trauma informed care.

 ** A mother+baby safe space- designated hours before and after school for mothers with babies is an opportunity to provide a sense of community as well as to provide culturally sensitive care to women/mothers.

 ** A solar powered charging and wifi zone (where needed)- one of the greatest needs after food, water and shelter at these camps is for communication and access to information.

 *We currently located in Andravida at LM village, which is on the West coast about 4/5 hours from Athens.

 - We are looking for volunteers who have experience working with children - this is essential, and ideally with a background either in psychology or education.
 Teaching experience is essential.
 However, we train every volunteer in the basics re providing trauma-informed care.
 Volunteers must agree with our ethics, which includes a strict no-photo policy, and commit to abiding to the key principles of trauma-informed care naimly: safety, trust, collabortation, empowerment and choice.

 - To enable us to provide consistent quality of care to the children we serve we ask for a minimum commitment of 4 weeks from our volunteers.
 We understand that this cannot always be possible, so in certain circumstances we are able to accept volunteers for a shorter period of time.

 - Volunteers must be aged 23 or older, as our work is inside LM camp and is very emotionally demanding.

-Volunteer teacher/ working with children in GREECE (Volunteer Opportunity)
+Volunteer with asylum seeking/ refugee children in GREECE (Volunteer Opportunity)